Abbeyleix

 Abbeyleix was formerly located on the N8, the main road from Dublin to Cork.
 At one point, up to 15,000 vehicles passed along the town's main street every day.

 Since May 2010, however, the town has been bypassed by the M8 motorway, with the former N8 consequently downgraded to the N77 national secondary road, and R639 regional road.

+Abbeyleix was named Ireland's Tidiest Town in 2023.

 History

-There was a settlement at Abbeyleix as early as 1183, that grew up near the River Nore, around a Cistercian monastery - which gives the town its name.
+There was a settlement at Abbeyleix as early as 1183, that grew up near the River Nore, around the Cistercian monastery - which gives the town its name.

+The monastery, known as Clonkyne Leix or De Lege Dei, was reputedly founded about the year 600 AD, but of which there is limited account until 1183, when it was refounded and dedicated to the Blessed Virgin by Conogher or Corcheger O'More (Conor Cucoigcriche).
+O'More placed in it monks of the Cistercian order from Baltinglass, County Wicklow.

+The lordship of Feranamanagh (i.e. the Monk's land), consisting of the parish of Abbeyleix, is shown on a map of the territories of Leix and Offaly from 1561.

 Modern Abbeyleix is one of the oldest planned estate towns in Ireland.
 It was largely built in the 18th century by Viscount de Vesci.
 The regular flooding of the River Nore made the town an unhealthy place to live.
 Around 1790, John Vesey determined that the location of the town was not suitable for his tenants, and began to design a new one.
 The old town was levelled, and the residents moved to the new one.
 A memorial to the 2nd Viscount de Vesci, paid for by subscriptions, is in the town center.
 It features a water trough for horses.

 Today, there are many historical structures standing in and around the town - ancient ring forts, burial grounds, churches and estate houses.
 The town once had a carpet factory, established in 1904 by Yvo de Vesci, the 5th Viscount – notably producing some of the carpets used on the RMS Olympic and RMS Titanic.

-The Abbeyleix Heritage House is a local heritage centre, with visitor information and an exhibition on the county's history and local attractions.
-Original antique carpets and vintage costumes are on display alongside archaeological and historical artefacts.